-- (1) It is Council's responsibility to review and approve policies that relate to workplace professionalism and general policies. - (2) It is the Senior Manager's responsibility to implement and enforce the policies and procedures provided by Chief and Council. - (3) All Qalipu employees are responsible to understand and follow the policies and procedures provided by Chief and Council.
+- i.
+It is Council's responsibility to review and approve policies that relate to workplace professionalism and general policies. - ii.
+It is the Senior Manager's responsibility to implement and enforce the policies and procedures provided by Chief and Council. - iii.
+All Qalipu employees are responsible to understand and follow the policies and procedures provided by Chief and Council.